Northwind Graph

 n.unitsInStock = toInteger(row.unitsInStock), n.unitsOnOrder = toInteger(row.unitsOnOrder),

-n.reorderLevel = toInteger(row.reorderLevel), n.discontinued = (row.discontinued <> "0");
+n.reorderLevel = toInteger(row.reorderLevel), n.discontinued = (row.discontinued <> "0")

-LOAD CSV WITH HEADERS FROM "http://data.neo4j.com/northwind/categories.csv" AS row
+LOAD CSV WITH HEADERS FROM "https://data.neo4j.com/northwind/categories.csv" AS row

 CREATE (n:Category)

-SET n = row;
+SET n = row

-LOAD CSV WITH HEADERS FROM "http://data.neo4j.com/northwind/suppliers.csv" AS row
+LOAD CSV WITH HEADERS FROM "https://data.neo4j.com/northwind/suppliers.csv" AS row

 CREATE (n:Supplier)

-SET n = row;
+SET n = row

 Product Catalog Graph